 4. How to Choose the Right Dog Harness

 Choosing the right harness for your dog involves several factors, including your dog’s size, breed, and behavior.
-Here are some tips to help you pick the perfect harness:
+Here are some suggestions to help you select the right harness for you:

-• Consider Your Dog’s Needs: If your dog pulls on the leash, look for a harness with a front leash attachment point.
+- Consider Your Dog’s Needs: If your dog pulls at the leash, you should look for a harness that has a front-facing leash clip.
 If your dog needs extra control, consider a dog harness with handle.

-• Material: Choose a harness made from durable yet comfortable materials.
+- Material: Pick a harness made of sturdy but comfortable materials.
 Nylon harnesses are lightweight and breathable, while leather dog harnesses offer more durability and style.

 5. Dog Harness with Handle: When and Why It’s Essential